Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Extension of Mean Function

 The OLS estimator is then

-Noticing the functional components involved in $\hat{\beta}(t)$ are $Y_{i}(t)$, thus estimating the coefficient function can be also viewed as estimating the mean function of $Y_{i}(t)X_{i}$ and the applied the inverse matrix with scalar elements.
+Noticing the functional components involved in $\hat{\beta}(t)$ are $Y_{i}(t)$, thus estimating the coefficient function can also be viewed as estimating the mean function of $Y_{i}(t)X_{i}$ and the applied the inverse matrix with scalar elements.

 In classical simple linear regression, where both response and covariate are scalars, i.e.